 For many reasons, Halloween is one of the boys’ favorite holidays.
 Ok – it’s really just one reason: candy.
 For the sake of variety, I’ve tried to throw a few other fun things into the mix!
-Give our family traditions a read, check out some family traditions from my friends, and you can always find more great ideas to get you in the spirit of Halloween on my Halloween Pinterest Board.
+If you want to know more about the traditions of Halloween and its history – this is a great place to start!

 We always begin with outdoor decorations.
 But I admit that I sort of cheat on this one.
 All of my front porch decorations are really fall decorations.
 Garlands and lights around the front door, corn stalks in the corners – all fall.
 On top of that, I “layer” some pretty easy to put up and take down Halloween decorations – a wreath for the door, light up ghosts along the path and some scarecrows that go into the front porch planter.